This article has links to products and services we love, which we may make commission from.

 Fall Fish Festival

-The event includes children’s activities, educational programs, stream-side programs, a children’s run, 5k, 10k, and half-marathon trail.
+The event includes children’s activities, educational programs, stream-side programs, a children’s run, 5k, 10k, and a half-marathon trail.

 Note: Previous years have been canceled because of drought.